OpenMined/PySyft/docs/source/guides/data-owner/02-create-account-configure-pb.rst

 Domain Owners can directly ``create`` user accounts for Data Scientists to use their domain nodes.
-When the domain owner creates a new user account, by default that user will have the lowest level of permissions and will be assigned ``0`` Privacy Budget.
+When the domain owner creates a new user account, by default that user will have the lowest level of permissions to access that data (means data is highly private) and will be assigned ``0`` Privacy Budget.

 In today's tutorial we will learn how to create a user account, how to check permissions, and how to assign a privacy budget to that user.
 Then we'll touch on why setting a privacy